damaloonazhret/eCommerce-Application/README.md

 ## The following technologies are used in the project:

 -   HTML: used to create the structure of the page.
 -   CSS/SASS: used for styling elements and creating user interface.
 -   JavaScript: used to add interactivity and handle events on the page.
 -   TypeScript: A language that compiles to JavaScript that helps provide typing and more reliable programming.
 -   SPA (Single-Page Application): web applications or websites that consist of a single HTML page.

 ## Development tools:

 -   Webpack: A build tool for developing web applications.
 -   ESLint: A static code analysis tool used to find errors in code.
 -   Prettier: automatic code formatting tool.
 -   Husky: tool for creating git hooks
 -   Jest: JavaScript testing toolkit.

 ## Design

 -   Figma: cross-platform design tool with built-in sharing and collaboration features.

 ## Project management

 -   Jira: project management, issue tracking and software development management tool.
 -   Discord: a platform for communication between developers.

 ## Scripts

 running ESLint (file: package.json)
-"eslint": "eslint ./src",
+"eslint": "eslint ./src"

 running Prettier (file: package.json)
-"prettier": "prettier ./src --write",
+"prettier": "prettier ./src --write"

 running Jest tests (file: package.json)
-"test": "jest .src/",
+"test": "jest .src/"

 ## Instructions for running the project locally